elementary/website/docs/installation.md

 Once complete, continue to boot from the install drive.

-## Booting from the Install Drive {#booting-from-the-installation-medium .clear-float}
+## Booting From the Install Drive {#booting-from-the-installation-medium .clear-float}

 In order to start the installation process, you must boot your computer from the install drive.